Truth revealed: The stranded tradie and the 'thief' who took his ladder - NZ Herald

 Clancy said that after 18 years on the job neither he nor his colleagues had stories to match this ordeal.

-"It turned out to be quite a funny story and I couldn't believe it went viral.
-Even Seven Sharp wanted to do a piece on it.
-My friends and family said [the outcome] restored their faith in humanity."
+"It turned out to be quite a funny story and I couldn't believe it went viral...my friends and family said [the outcome] restored their faith in humanity."

 Clancy said he'd had no callouts this past weekend, and he'd enjoyed an uneventful Saturday night.